Rehman Malik: Court suspension

 The Constitution bars a foreign national (or dual nationality holder) from holding any public office of the Government of Pakistan.
 The Supreme Court of Pakistan retroactively suspended and terminated the electoral membership of Farahnaz Ispahani over the issue of dual nationality on 25 May 2012.

 In a reference filed against Malik, the Supreme Court began the hearings against Malik over the suspicion of his British nationality.
 Effectively, the Chief Justice Iftikhar Chaudhry suspended the electoral membership of Malik when he had shown reluctance to submit a declaration by the United Kingdom's Border Agency to establish that his client had surrendered British nationality on 6 June 2012.
 Despite the Supreme Court's verdict, he was reinstated by Prime Minister Gillani after issuing directives to the cabinet division to reinstate him as an advisor to the prime minister on interior affairs.

 On 5 October 2012, Malik informed the Supreme Court that he renounced his British citizenship on 25 March 2008.

 Resignation

 Shortly after the verdict, Malik tendered his resignation to the Senate to Chairman Senate on 10 July 2012.
 He continued his work with the Ministry of Interior at the behest of Prime Minister Pervez Ashraf.

 On 4 June, his membership in the Senate was suspended by the Supreme Court for being a dual national.
 This resulted in the loss of his position as the Interior Minister, because Article 63-A of the Constitution of Pakistan requires each member of the cabinet to be a member of the Parliament.
 On 10 July 2012, Malik resigned from the Senate.

-Awards and recognition

-He was awarded an honorary PhD degree from Karachi University.
-It has been debated that this degree was given to reconcile political affiliations with MQM.